 His distinguished career has seen him win Michelin stars for other people’s restaurants across the UK and beyond, but he’s now back home to give the north-east restaurant scene a much needed shot in the arm.

-Awarded a Michelin star in the 2016 guide, House of Tides has been an unchecked success: a beacon of excellence in a city that’s not especially well known for its food.
-Atkinson is a firm believer in the multi-course tasting menu approach (choose from either five or eight courses) and he doesn’t scrimp on them, with premium ingredients aplenty.
+Awarded a Michelin star in 2016, House of Tides has been an unchecked success: a beacon of excellence in a city that’s not especially known for its food.
+Atkinson is a firm believer in the multi-course tasting menu approach and he doesn’t scrimp on them, with premium ingredients aplenty.

-The quayside restaurant offers two tasting menus at lunch (£55 and £80) and two at dinner (£65 and £90).
-All start with a succession of intricate snacks, including parmesan ‘churros’ and smoked cod’s roe tart.
-Larger plates are grounded in classicism but not boringly so, including the likes of scallop with pork belly, sweetcorn and lardo; and beef with shallot, black garlic and lovage.
+The quayside restaurant offers a set lunch and dinner menu Wednesday to Saturday (£65 and £85 per person respectively).
+Both start with a succession of intricate snacks, including dashi meringue, cucumber, ginger and dill; or a one-bite salt-aged beef and onion tart that leaves you wanting more.
+Larger plates are grounded in classicism but not boringly so, including the likes of roasted monkfish tail with mussels, sea herbs and shellfish bisque.

 The Grade I-listed former merchant’s townhouse that houses the restaurant has been carefully restored to its former glory.
-The main dining area is unpretentious in feel with whitewashed walls and characterful wooden pillars.
-To the side of the restaurant is the equally attractive Violets café, overseen by trained pastry chef Abbie with an affordable, all-day, locally-sourced menu.
+The main dining area is unpretentious in feel with whitewashed walls and characterful wooden pillars and a muted colour palette, which contrasts with the vibrant dishes served.